-- A covered dependent under the student policy during this policy year and - Covered under the student policy for at least 6 months in a row
+- A covered dependent under the student policy during this policy year or in the previous policy year and - Covered under the student policy for at least 6 months in a row

-Newborns, adopted children, stepchildren, and children placed for adoption with you, are not eligible for continuation of coverage plans.
+Newborns, adopted children and children placed for adoption with you are not eligible for continuation of coverage plans.
 Their coverage will end after the initial 31 day period of coverage under the continuation of coverage plan.
 If your coverage ends during this 31 day period, your dependent child's coverage will end on the same day as your coverage.
 This applies even if the 31 day period has not expired.